Manikanda

 Manikanda is a 2007 Indian Tamil-language action film directed by Selva.
 Arjun plays a dual role, that of father and son.
-The film, which began production in 2002, went through more production, and was finally released in 2007, was promoted as Jyothika's "last release".
+The film, which began production in 2002, went through more production, was finally released in 2007, and was promoted as Jyothika's "last release".
 It is a remake of the 2000 Telugu movie Jayam Manadera.
-Manikanda was opened to negative reviews.

 Plot

 Raja lives in Mumbai with his father.
 Mahalakshmi goes to Bombay to get the blessings of a godwoman but since she is unable to meet Mataji immediately, she is forced to stay in Mumbai for ten days and rents a guestroom among the many run by Raja.
 Love blossoms between Raja and Maha and when she returns to her village Maniyoor, he follows a few days later on her invitation.
 After he lands there, he discovers his own link to the village.